 Recently I had to sign up for yet another account online, something most of us do dozens of times a year.
 I was shown the below animation as I chose my password and thought the feedback was excellent from a user standpoint.
 When creating new accounts, it is important to ask yourself: how guessable is my password?
 You want your password to be good, because you want to be happy!
 You, (or at least I) am happy when my information is secure and I don’t have to worry about something happening to my account and someone accessing my private and valuable information.

 So how do you make “Happy” passwords?
 Simple.
 Follow these suggestions.

 This is by far the most important and often the most ignored.
 Use a product like LastPass to save passwords to make this process easy by letting it hold all your passwords in it’s (very secure) database.
 Use the free extension to auto-fill them in as soon as you go to a login page.

 - Use complex passwords.

 This means use letters (upper and lower), numbers and symbols in your passwords.
+Think of it as your happy password – a password that is secure and keeps your accounts protected.
 This makes brute-force password guessing much harder.